 Electroporation- one of the best methods having a great success rate is the electrophoration method in which the recombinant DNA is inserted into the host genome by permeabilizing the cell with electrical current.

 We have covered a whole article on it.
 Read it here: Electroporation- A Modern Gene Transfer Technique.

 Sonication- sonication is yet another good method sometimes used in the gene transfer experiment in which the recombinant DNA is inserted into the target cell using ultrasonic waves.
 The ultrasonic waves also increase the permeability of cells.

 Liposome mediated gene transfer- Using an artificial cell-like outer coat known as a liposome- recombinant DNA can be inserted in the host genome.

 Gene transfer using bacterial infection- This method is one of the popular methods and routinely used in plant genetic engineering experiments.
 Here, the plant species is infected with the transformed bacteria for inserting a gene of interest.

-Agrobacterium tumifecian is utilised to insert recombinant DNA into the plant cell.
-A gene of interest is inserted into the T- plasmid of the Agrobacterium.
+Agrobacterium tumifecian is utilized to insert recombinant DNA into the plant cell.
+A gene of interest is inserted into the Ti- plasmid of the Agrobacterium.
 The plant cells are infected by this bacteria cell culture and the transformed cells are regenerated using the plant tissue culture methods.

-Chemical in gene transfer- Some metal ions, chemicals and solution of different chemicals are also used in the gene transfer experiments, however, the success rate is too low as compared with the other methods.
+Chemical in gene transfer- Some metal ions, chemicals, and solutions of different chemicals are also employed in the gene transfer experiments, however, the success rate is too low as compared with the other methods.